 A Answers (2)

-Judith London, Psychology, answeredAlthough Alzheimer's affects the hippocampus of the brain where new memories are formed and the process of figuring out how to do things occurs, other parts of the brain are unaffected for a long time.
+Judith London, MD, Psychology, answeredAlthough Alzheimer's affects the hippocampus of the brain where new memories are formed and the process of figuring out how to do things occurs, other parts of the brain are unaffected for a long time.
 That is why interacting with someone who has the disease is still possible.
 By focusing on what remains, not on what is gone, connecting and communicating continues.

 Discovery Health answered